ibm-cloud-docs/cis/edge-functions-use-cases.md

 ```
 {:codeblock}

-Creating an HTTP POST request from a edge function
+Creating an HTTP POST request from a Edge function:

 ```sh
 addEventListener('fetch', event => {